 Years ago, I thought it would be a good idea to replace my original 6 cylinder, 4 bolt drum brakes with 5 bolt disk brakes to match the 5 bolt rear end I have.
-For years, it just looked wrong with mismatched bolts front and back, and disks seems like a great plan.
+It just looked wrong with mismatched bolts front and back, and disks seems like a great plan.

 I salvaged a set of spindles, rotors and calipers from a totaled 64 Ranchero that had been setup for racing.
 I swapped my original spindles for the new setup just before I parked the car for years.
 This was roughly the same point I was replacing the engine, which also has yet to get closure.

 So here I am, 17 years later, trying to get it back on the road again.
 I find myself getting sucked into the details of all of the various configurations of front suspension that can work with the variety of classic mustangs.
-Of course, one of the first things I learned, years too late, is that the spindle from a 67 is one year where there is only one.
-Regardless of disk or drum, 6 or 8 cylinder, there’s only one spindle.
+Of course, one of the first things I learned, is that in 67, there is only one spindle.
+Regardless of disk or drum, 6 or 8 cylinder, it’s all the same spindle.
 I wish I had known this back before I took those off and did who knows what with them.
 Ah well, back on the path forward.

-Looking at what I have, there are a few distinctive points that the trained eye will quickly notice.
+Looking at what I have, there are a few distinctive points that are quickly noticed.

-In learning about spindles, I noticed this has 3 holes at the base of the spindle, not 4 like what would have been on my 67 previously.
+In learning about spindles, I noticed this has 3 holes at the base of the pin, not 4 like what would have been on my 67 originally.
 It also has this strange caliper bracket which I didn’t find in many searches.

 That’s for the single piston caliper.
 Knowing little about brakes, the idea of a single piston seems odd to me.
 I guess we are talking about technology nearly 50 years old.
 I have a feeling I am going to learn more history and eventually understand how this all worked out.